ravi-ivar-7/choco/docs/readme.md

      ```

 4. **If no valid token exists**:
-   - Extension prompts user to log in manually to AlgoZenith (Google login supported).
+   - Extension prompts user to log in manually to the web platform (Google login supported).
    - After login, extension securely sends the new token to backend.
    - Backend updates the shared token for the whole team.
    - **Message:**